New in 2018!

 New Hampshire Legislation Updates: Laws, Rules & Regulations

-A look at the latest updates on state legislation that relate to aviation and the ramifications for UAS/Drone operators.
+The latest updates on state legislation as it relates to aviation and the ramifications for UAS operators.

 A Drone Roadmap: Integration of UAS Technology into the National Estuarine Research Reserve System

-Learn more about UAS usage in the field and how it has supported many Natural Reserve Research projects.
+Learn more about UAS usage in the field and how it has supported multiple Natural Reserve Research projects.

 The 2018 UNH Digital Marketing Conference will take place in the Piscataqua Room in Holloway Commons (75 Main Street, Durham, NH) on the University of New Hampshire.